koodikulma-fi/data-signals/README.md

 `data-signals` is a light weight library containing a few simple but carefully designed JS/TS classes, mixins and tools for managing complex state and action flow in sync.

-The classes and methods are fully typed and commented.
-Accordingly the methods themselves can be used as documentation.
+The classes and methods are fully typed and commented and accordingly provide inlined documentation.

-The library runs on server and browser, and only dependent on the tiny "mixin-types" npm module (for typing).
+The library runs on server and browser, and only dependent on the tiny ["mixin-types"](https://www.npmjs.com/package/mixin-types) npm module (for typing).

 The npm package can be found with: [data-signals](https://www.npmjs.com/package/data-signals).
 Contribute in GitHub: [koodikulma-fi/data-signals.git](https://github.com/koodikulma-fi/data-signals.git)